Primitive stability and the Q-conditions for the rank two free group in hyperbolic d-space: The bounded intersection property

 Now suppose $\rho$ has the bounded intersection property and is discrete.
-The first $Q$-condition is tautologically satisfied.
+The images of primitive elements are hyperbolic by Definition \ref{def:BIP}.
 Choose any $\lambda >0$, and suppose $\{w\in V, \trans{\rho(w)}\leq \lambda\}$ is infinite.
 Without loss of generality, we may suppose that

 is infinite as well.

 But for all $w\in W$, there exists $n\in\Ax\rho(w)$ such that $d(o_L,n)\leq M$ by the bounded intersection property.
 Hence,